d3x0r/STFRPhysics/OnRotationMatrices.md

    in the 3d case, the opposing z1,z3, z2,z4 are the direction vector in the xy plane, and are then a circle around to the z axis.

+### 3x3 evolution from 2x2 (1 rotation)

+So this is reasonable to pretend that we don't have a 3rd real dimension, and assume it's just a 'thing'; can show slices of planes or something; but.

+This adds a ratio of 2 coodinates which rotate the `x` and `y` axis toward the 'z' (new) axis.
+There's a circular sort of limit between these two values as if they were within a `x+yi` complex number that is constrained to be a unit vector.

+Maybe it's just abstractly `sqrt(xdel + ydel + z5 z5) = 1`  (which is what the third row in a rotation matrix would be...) but then (wx_del,wy_del,wz_del) added in 4x4 rotation plus ww_del = 1.

+The z1,z2 values and z3,z4 values have to come from somewhere, and or have some related meaning to them...

+In the matrix representation, what the final rotation can be for the resulting rotation using x-y is limited to scaling/rotating the x-y rotation in the first place.
+It's that rotation forward and inverse versions scaled by the other factors... (by the z1,z2,z3,z4) and z5's modification of any new Z value.

+... ( to be expanded)

 ## 4x4